joshbegley/nyt-latest/README.md

 `While resuming its offensive against militants in the West Bank, Israel also kept up its bombardment of the Gaza Strip, striking a school building used as a shelter for displaced people.`\
 https://nytimes.com/2024/09/11/world/middleeast/israel-raids-west-bank.html

-**49ers’ Christian McCaffrey on his injury and mindset: ‘My mentality is I’m playing’**\
+**49ers' Christian McCaffrey on his injury and mindset: 'My mentality is I'm playing'**\
-`McCaffrey said he sees his decision as a "chess move" that will benefit him and the 49ers the rest of the season.`\
+`McCaffrey said he sees his decision as a "chess move" that will benefit him and the 49ers for the rest of the season.`\
 https://nytimes.com/athletic/5761285/2024/09/11/christian-mccaffrey-49ers-injury-status-vikings/

 **Top Election Officials Warn Postal Service of Mail Ballot Issues**\